What is bacterial vaginosis (BV)?

 How do you get bacterial vaginosis?

 The cause of BV is not fully understood.
-BV is associated with an imbalance in the bacteria that are normally found in a woman's vagina.
+BV is associated with an imbalance in the bacteria that are normally found in the vagina.
 The vagina normally contains mostly "good" bacteria, and fewer "harmful" bacteria.
 BV develops when there is an increase in harmful bacteria.

-Not much is known about how women get BV.
+Not much is known about how BV is contracted.
 There are many unanswered questions about the role that harmful bacteria play in causing BV.
 Any woman can get BV.
-However, some activities or behaviors can upset the normal balance of bacteria in the vagina and put women at increased risk including:
+However, some activities or behaviors can upset the normal balance of bacteria in the vagina and can put you at anincreased risk including:

 - Having a new sex partner or multiple sex partners

 It is not clear what role sexual activity plays in the development of BV.
-Women do not get BV from toilet seats, bedding, swimming pools, or from touching objects around them.
+You can not get BV from toilet seats, bedding, swimming pools, or from touching objects around them.
 Women who have never had sexual intercourse may also be affected.

 Symptoms of bacterial vaginosis

-Women with BV may have an abnormal vaginal discharge with an unpleasant odor.
+BV may produce an abnormal vaginal discharge with an unpleasant odor.
 Some women report a strong fish-like odor, especially after intercourse.
 Discharge, if present, is usually white or gray; it can be thin.
-Women with BV may also have burning during urination or itching around the outside of the vagina, or both.
+BV may also cause burning during urination or itching around the outside of the vagina, or both.
 However, most women with BV report no signs or symptoms at all.

 In most cases, BV causes no complications.
 But there are some serious risks from BV including:

-- Having BV can increase a woman's susceptibility to HIV infection if she is exposed to the HIV virus.
+- Having BV may increase your susceptibility to HIV infection if exposed to the HIV virus.

 - Having BV increases the chances that an HIV-infected woman can pass HIV to her sex partner.